nic-ch/naive-supervised/FORMAT/README.md

 *All trademarks are the property of their respective owners.*

-Copyright 2022 Nicolas Chaussé (nicolaschausse@protonmail.com)
+Copyright 2022 Nicolas Chaussé (nicolaschausse@proton.me)

     This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by